-Flute/Voice Lessons with Andrea
+Flute and Voice Lessons with Andrea

 Andrea Diggs earned her BM (2002) and MM (2004) in Flute Performance from Shenandoah University Conservatory in Winchester, VA where she studied with Frances Lapp Averitt.
 While there, she received additional instruction from Charlene Romano and LaVerne Sergeant.
 Years later, she took private voice lessons with mezzo-soprano Barbara Hollinshead of Arlington, VA.
 Her summer studies include the Pierre Monteux School for conductors and Orchestra Musicians in Hancock, ME, under the direction of Michael Jinbo and Claude Monteux, and the Orchestral Flute Institute in Detroit, MI directed by Ervin Monroe and Jeffrey Zook.